engageintellect/btc-wallet-generator/README.md

 # btc-wallet-generator

 A simple Bitcoin wallet generator that generates a Bitcoin wallet address and private key.
 It is written in Python and uses the `bitcoin` library to generate the keys.
+It also uses a FastAPI server to serve the keys via an API endpoint.

 ## Getting Started